naver/billboard.js/README.md

 > [!IMPORTANT]
 > - Basically will work on all SVG and ES6+ supported browsers.
 > - <sup>*</sup>Notes for legacy browsers:
->   - Recommended to use `packaged` build or construct your own build following [`How to bundle for legacy browsers?`](https://github.com/naver/billboard.js/wiki/How-to-bundle-for-legacy-browsers%3F) instruction.
+>   - Recommended to use the `packaged` build or construct your own build following [`How to bundle for legacy browsers?`](https://github.com/naver/billboard.js/wiki/How-to-bundle-for-legacy-browsers%3F) instructions.
->   - D3.js dropped the support of legacy browsers since [v6](https://observablehq.com/@d3/d3v6-migration-guide).
+>   - D3.js has dropped support for legacy browsers since [v6](https://observablehq.com/@d3/d3v6-migration-guide).
->   - The support isn't fully guaranteed.
+>   - Support isn't fully guaranteed.

 ## Dependency by version